Resident Evil 4 Bugs, Crashes, & Errors

 Change Graphics Settings

 As mentioned in the article earlier, the game lags in graphic-intensive cutscenes.
 To avoid that, you can simply lower your graphic settings.
-It is usually set on 4K mode, but you can change it to HD Mode.
+It is usually set to 4K mode, but you can change it to HD mode.

 This will make your cut scenes run smoothly and not cause the game to lag or crash.
 Simply altering the graphics settings has helped players gain a huge boost in performance and resolve any other bugs or crashing issues.